 “It means getting the UK’s best small and medium-sized shops and businesses – stretching from Lands End to John O’Groats – making better use of tech and trading online, expanding their customer base from the local high street or retail park to a national or even international marketplace.”

-But those working in the tech sector could be forgiven for feeling less than thrilled about the prospect of yet another digital strategy, the most recent of which landed in 2017 promising “to make Britain the best place in the world to start and grow a digital business”.
+But those working in the tech sector could be forgiven for feeling less than thrilled about the prospect of yet another digital strategy, the most recent of which landed in 2017 and promised “to make Britain the best place in the world to start and grow a digital business”.

 The new strategy will focus on digital skills, helping workers transition “to a digital led-economy” and giving people the resources to “move into the tech sector or digitise their own business”, in the context of powering post-Covid-19 economic growth.